Another Word For SPECIALIZED

 earmarked

-Verb : (transitive, by extension) To specify or set aside for a particular purpose, to allocate.
+Verb : (figurative) To designate or set aside (someone or something) for a particular purpose; to allocate.

 experts